tofredi/kafka-producer/README.md

 # KAFKA PRODUCER.
-HTTP API REST
+API REST
 This repository provides a simple Spring Boot app with an implementation of Kafka Producer for hands-on with Kafka.
 This client will connect to your cluster and send messages through HTTP method POST.